 Once hired, these new associates go through the onboarding and training process.
 While this varies from property to property, at The Service Companies, each of our associates completes a 30-day training program for any of our fully managed services including housekeeping, EVS and Stewarding.
 The costs that result from training can be high.
 In 2016, in conjunction with Navigate Corporation, a premier management consulting firm in Philadelphia, Pennsylvania, The Service Companies took a deep dive to understand the drivers of associate retention and engagement.
 During this study, we saw that onboarding a new associate could cost thousands of dollars.
 Depending on how short staffed a hotel or casino is, just the onboarding costs could quickly and easily surpass $10,000 with only a few new hires.
 On top of this, add the costs for medical and dental benefits, general liability and workers compensation insurance, which will continue throughout the associate’s tenure at the property.

-It takes a well-capitalized company or property to be able to successfully recruit this new influx of workers.
+It takes a well-capitalized company or property to be able to successfully hire workers that are newly displaced.
 Located across the country, The Service Companies, the one-stop-shop for managed, staffing and specialty services to the hospitality and gaming industry, is one of the few with the capital and experience (over 30 years) to take on this responsibility.
 With our turn-key housekeeping, public area/EVS cleaning and stewarding model, we assume full accountability of a hotel or casino’s most challenging departments, handling recruiting, background, drug and e-verification checks, training and insurance.
 No other company has the same resources, experience or nationwide presence.
 To learn more, visit www.theservicecompanies.com.